graphitics/reversed/README.md

 > Can machines learn to read languages that humans read forwards backwards?
 Even when some languages are created to be written from left to right and top to bottom, will there be any pattern, relation, or such to be found when read reversed?

-We, [Gereltuya](https://github.com/qerelt), [Yanjinlkham](https://github.com/yanjinlkham), experimented with a character-level RNN language model in Tensorflow[1] with regular texts in English and Mongolian for [our previous project](https://github.com/graphitics/dlub2018) from which the questions above were left unanswered.
+We, [Gereltuya](https://github.com/qerelt) and [Yanjinlkham](https://github.com/yanjinlkham), experimented with a character-level RNN language model in Tensorflow[1] with regular texts in English and Mongolian for [our previous project](https://github.com/graphitics/dlub2018) from which the questions above were left unanswered.
 Therefore, we run some new experiments to find answers for our questions.
 Although not knowing what results to expect,  we believed that these experiments will help us find our answers somehow.

 ## Data